 Adjacent to the lounge, the onsite pharmacy will conveniently fill subscriptions and provide an element of retail.

 The warm, curving timber walls lead from the lounge to the various clinic and specialist patient rooms.
-Overhead, sculptural timber arches create a ceiling canopy of natural materials, broken by sleek, black steel bespoke lighting.
+Overhead, sculptural timber arches create a ceiling canopy of natural materials, broken by sleek, bespoke black steel lighting.
 In another change to convention, here clinic rooms are the patients domain; designed to be calming and comfortable with comfortable furniture and soft fabrics.
 Medical staff are mobile, rather than based in the clinic room.
-This means no cluttered desks, or the feeling of pressure for patients to vacate the room; its theirs for as long as they need.
+This means no cluttered desks, or the feeling of pressure for patients to vacate the room; it is theirs for as long as they need.

 Furniture in the clinic room is arranged for conversation and engagement between patient and doctor, facing each other across a small table, rather than talking to the back of the doctors head as they tap away at a keyboard.
 While comfortable and inviting, Shortland Health provides all the technical requirements of a clinical environment.
 The practice will provide GP, physio and specialist consultation services, and is Cornerstone accredited.